kiran-bhalerao/tsxp/README.md

 # The problem

-I have seen lots of backend project(specially expressjs/nodejs) they start very well but as they grow and grow maintaining them is quite cumbersome.
+I have seen lots of backend projects(specially expressjs/nodejs) they start very well but as they grow and grow maintaining them is quite cumbersome.

 # The solution